-Methods and Results: Between March 2009 and December 2017, 313 ISR lesions in patients undergoing an OCT guided PCI in five hospitals were retrospectively enrolled.
+Methods: Between March 2009 and December 2017, 313 ISR lesions in patients undergoing an OCT-guided PCI in five hospitals were retrospectively enrolled.
 Neoatherosclerosis was defined as a lipid neointima or calcified neointima.
-We examined the association between neoatherosclerosis and the clinical driven (CD-TLR) rates.
+We examined the association between neoatherosclerosis and the clinically driven target lesion revascularisation (CD-TLR) rates.

-Conclusion: In the multicenter ISR registry, OCT imaging demonstrated that eGFR, the time from the PCI to the ISR and DES-ISR were independent predictors for neoatherosclerosis and neoatherosclerosis in ISR lesions had a worse impact on the CD-TLR.
+Conclusions: In this multicentre ISR registry, OCT imaging demonstrated that eGFR, the time from PCI to the ISR and DES-ISR were independent predictors for neoatherosclerosis and that neoatherosclerosis in ISR lesions had a worse impact on the CD-TLR rate.